 Welcome to JohnnyDeppReads!
-Johnny will be filming a new version of Agatha Christie's MURDER ON THE ORIENT EXPRESS starting some time in November!!
+January of 2017 brings us Johnny filming LAbyrinth in LA and also his return to the Imperial Ball on Jan.
+21!
 And we've just seen the first "teaser trailer" for POTC 5, coming in May of 2017.
 Johnny's written the foreword for the 60th Anniversary edition of JP Donleavy's THE GINGER MAN.
 Johnny is a producer on the up coming film version.
 Register now on JDR!
 Registered members can see all new posts quickly and all areas of our community are open for all to see, you can also comment or share Depp news here on JDR!!
 Join our community!
 If you're already a member please log in to your account to access all of our features.

 JohnnyDeppReads - a place to discuss the news, books, plays, projects and materials relating to the artistic works and interests of multi media artist Johnny Depp.

 With respect to Mr. Depp we ask that no paparazzi images of his children be posted.